dotaheor/unify-Go-builtin-and-custom-generics/use-package-as-gen.md

 Most content of this variant is the same as (or similar to) [the main proposal](README.md).
-It is the declaration syntax is different.
 This variant doesn't need the `gen` keyword presented in the the main proposal.

 [The contract part](contracts.md) has no differences to the main proposal.